 Another crackpot theory of mine is that tactical vision is strongly connected to the ability to play blindfold.
 Since chess is 99% tactics, this pretty much determines your whole career as a chessplayer.
 If you are able to play blindfold, you can do infinite calculations since every move leads to just another position that you can visualize perfectly.
 From then on, it’s just a question how fast you are.
-Of course stamina and age also factor in, but more like an overall handicap.
+Stamina and age also factor in, but more like an overall handicap.

 Since my club in Schöneck has a 2nd Bundesliga-Team, I had the chance to talk to a few GMs and IMs about the subject over the years.
 All of them could see the board like a diagram from a chess book and all of them could play blindfold of course.
 With FMs the replies were mixed.
 Some of them could see the diagram, some of them could not.
 Some of them could play blindfold, some of them could not.
 Now here comes the shocker: Almost nobody below Elo 2200 could visualize the board nor play blindfold.
-The few exceptions were players who didn’t bother about working on their game, so they were simply too lazy to get better.
+The few exceptions were players who didn’t bother about working on their game, who were simply too lazy to get better.
 Could this be the key?

 Over the years I asked myself many times why I couldn’t produce any significant results in chess, despite working very hard on it.
 The inability to play blindfold may explain it to some extent at least.

 Here is an example on what I am talking about.
 In the game I had completely outplayed my opponent and obviously didn’t not expect him to play his next move, since it loses a piece.
 After he played it nevertheless, it occurred to me that I must have missed something, so I “looked” at it again to figure out his idea.
-This is also another weakness of mine: I tend to believe stronger players.
+This is also another weakness of mine: I tend to believe higher rated players.

-This is what I calculated:
+Here is what I calculated:

 This is what my opponent calculated: